KhanRana/employees_database/README.md

 * Do not edit any of the other files or your code may not deploy properly

 ## Data Model
-I decided to create employee class and two mored subclass that inherit from it.
+I decided to create employee class and two more subclass that inherit from it.
 A seperate database is creted using sqlite for database.

 The classes can be used in python code to build more complext databases.